HacktheHill/hackathon-website/README.md

 Copyright © 2025 Hack the Hill.
 All Rights Reserved.

 ## todo:
-1. update nav bar shape
-2. update french text
+1. update french text - JON WILL DO
-3. update landing page (buildings)
-4. replace leaves with stars
+2. replace leaves with stars ON HOLD - I ONLY ADDED TO HERO PAGE, LAZY TO ADD IT ACROSS APP
-5. update faqs
+3. update faqs - MIGHT JUST KEEP IT AS IS
+4. need approval on page from design
+5. need to add shocked beaver
+6. sun moving down on scroll is a little stuttery but i dont think its a big problem